 Price Considerations

-Let’s talk about the awesome price tag that comes with innerspring mattresses!
-They are like the budget-friendly superheroes of the mattress world.
+Let’s talk about the lower price point that comes with innerspring mattresses.
 You can score a queen size innerspring mattress for less than $1,000 on average.
 Cha-ching!

 But wait, there’s more to consider.
 Innerspring mattresses might be easy on your wallet at first, but they have a little secret.
 They don’t last as long as some other mattress types.
 So, in the long run, you’ll end up shelling out more cash because you’ll need to replace them more often.
 Ouch!
 Those replacement costs can really add up over time.